-In New Orleans, stories of ghosts, spirits and paranormal activity are commonplace.
-That's not surprising if you stop to consider the history and age of the city.
-If you can get past the predisposition to assume all ghosts are frightening, you might not feel so uncomfortable around them.
-You can visit one of our beautiful cemeteries or stay at a hotel where paranormal activity has been reported.
-Here's a list of some of New Orleans' most haunted hotels.
+In New Orleans, stories of ghosts, spirits, and paranormal activity are commonplace—not surprising if you stop to consider the intriguing history and age of the city.
+If you can get past the assumption that all ghosts are frightening, you might not feel so uncomfortable.

 The Andrew Jackson Hotel